rdempsey/weight-tracker/README.md

 Rename config/example-config.ini to config/config.ini

-At a minimum, fill in the details for your MongoDB installation in the MongoDB section.
+At a minimum, fill in the details for your MongoDB installation in the MongoDB section of the config file.

 In the root directory, run the following command (on Mac or Linux) to make the index.py file executable